 ✓ To support learning and development

 Engaging with arts activities has been shown to increase cognitive abilities and attainment, including in other subjects such as English and maths.
-Participants become more employable, more likely to volunteer and more likely to vote.[9]
-These benefits must be made available to everybody, not just the privileged few.
+Participants become more employable, more likely to volunteer and more likely to vote.8 These benefits must be made available to everybody, not just the privileged few.

-✓ To support the Government’s levelling-up agenda
+✓ To support equal opportunities

-32,666 signatures
+34,746 signatures

 Rishi Sunak committed funding to the arts premium as part of the 2020 Budget.
 The Budget Report said: